There Are Half a Million Truck and Bus Crashes in the U.S. Every YearMay 24, 2018

 In 2015, there were approximately 480,000 crashes on American roads involving large trucks and buses according to the Federal Motor Carrier Safety Administration (FMCSA).
 That’s about one crash every 65 seconds, ranging from minor scrapes all the way to fatal pile-ups.

 Statistically speaking, you’re very likely to survive any such accident with a truck or bus; only about 4,000 of those 480,000 crashes resulted in a fatality.
 Even so, while you might count your blessings for living through such a nightmare, that doesn’t mean you’re in the clear, financially.
-The total bill for all those half a million accidents? $118 billion in 2015 alone – a number that’s been on the rise since 2012.
+The total bill for all those half a million bus and truck accidents? $118 billion in 2015 alone – a number that’s been on the rise since 2012.

-As with any vehicular accident, both sides in a truck accident will likely lay the blame for it on the other party (or no one).
+As with any vehicular accident, both sides in a bus and truck accident will likely lay the blame for it on the other party (or no one).
 There are times, however, when the accident is clearly the fault of the trucker or trucking company.
 When that happens, the trucker is usually inattentive (35% of the time) or driving too aggressively (42% of the time), according to the FMCSA’s Large Truck Crash Causation Study from 2008.
 A lesser factor is the condition of the truck, including brakes and tires, or independent factors, like weather or road condition.

 - Big rigs have many blind spots, especially around the driver’s side just behind the cab and the two lanes to the right and directly behind the passenger’s side.
 Directly behind and in front of the truck are also part of a truck’s “No Zone.”